Jamesreinhardt222/comm-documentation-assignment/docs/App_integration.md

 ---
 layout: default
-title: Integrating External Apps
+title: Integrating Zoom
 nav_order: 6
 ---

-# How to invite other people to your workspace.
+# How to add extra features with external apps.
 {: .no_toc }

 In this section you will learn how to get started with slack and set up your first workspace.